 Shock waves may propagate naturally non-focused/radial, planar or moderately focused.
-Non-focused/radial, planar shock waves are characterized by smooth/soft propagation and therefore these waves are preferred.
+Non-focused/radial, planar shock waves are characterized by smooth/soft propagation 65 and therefore these waves are preferred.
 A pneumatic principle of generating shock waves may be performed by pressurized gas vibrating a percussion guide or by ballistic shock waves which may be generated by striking of a bullet inside a guiding tube to a percussion guide.
 The bullet may be accelerated by pressurized gas, electric field, magnetic field, spring or other technique.
+The applicator including the shock waves generator may be preferably positioned in a direction perpendicular to the skin of the patient.